Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.0/forms/overview.md

     description: Improve browser default select elements with a custom initial appearance.
   - title: Checks & radios
     description: Use our custom radio buttons and checkboxes in forms for selecting input options.
-  - title: File
-    description: Replace browser default file inputs with our custom version with optional JavaScript.
   - title: Range
     description: Replace browser default range inputs with our custom version.
   - title: Input group